Tova Systems — Revenue Operations & CRM Systems for Service Businesses

 Test, hand over, and stay accountable

 Every automation is tested against real conditions before going live.
-Once the system is running, I walk the relevant team members through it — what it does, why it's structured that way, and how to identify when something needs to be adjusted.
+Once the system is running, I walk the relevant team members through it — what it does, why it's structured that way, and how to identify when something needs adjustment.
 The handover isn't the end of the work.

 The outcomes aren't theoretical.